Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7/assets/lesson-7.md

 ## Routes.js

-Now you proceed to the slightly more advanced components and supporting files that will require a little more thought and focus.
+Now proceed to the slightly more advanced components and supporting files that will require a little more thought and focus.
 They’re concerned with your app’s navigation.

 You’ll start with the `routes.js` file located in the main code folder `/src`.
 You can, of course, use React Router as we’ve seen in the previous lessons: you define `Link` components with string path attributes, and matching Route components that handle those paths when the URL changes.